A Matlab code for analysis and topology optimization with Third Medium Contact: Overview of the Matlab implementation

 \subsection{Main scripts}

-The main scripts \texttt{cshapeTMC.m}, and \texttt{topTMC.m}, which can be used to replicate the results in \autoref{sSec:analysisCshape} and \autoref{sSec:topologyOptimizationExample} are listed in \autoref{lst:cshapeTMC} and \autoref{lst:topTMC}, respectively.
-The implementation builds upon the framework introduced in \citet{andreassen-etal_11a_88LinesTopOpt, ferrari-sigmund_20b_99LinesNewGeneration}.
+The main scripts \texttt{cshapeTMC.m}, and \texttt{topTMC.m}, which can be used to replicate the results in \autoref{sSec:analysisCshape} and \autoref{sSec:topologyOptimizationExample} are provided in \autoref{lst:cshapeTMC} and \autoref{lst:topTMC}, respectively.
+The implementation builds upon the framework introduced in \citet{andreassen-etal_11a_88LinesTopOpt} and \citet{ferrari-sigmund_20b_99LinesNewGeneration}.
 The whole domain $\Omega$ is discretized with a grid of \texttt{nEl=nelx*nely} elements, each of which is assigned a relative density collected in the array \texttt{xPhys}.
 The element and nodes sorting (\texttt{elNrs}, \texttt{ndNrs}) and DOFs connectivity (\texttt{cDofMat}) follow the convention given in Figure 2 of \cite{andreassen-etal_11a_88LinesTopOpt}.
 We remark that the shortcuts devised in \cite{ferrari-sigmund_20b_99LinesNewGeneration}, for taking advantage of the matrix symmetry and fast sparse assembly are here ignored, to keep the implementation general.

-In the analysis code \texttt{cshapeTMC.m}, the user can specify the domain dimensions (\texttt{Lx}, \texttt{Ly}) and mesh resolution (\texttt{nely}, \texttt{nely}).
-Even if the geometry in \autoref{sSec:analysisCshape} is defined based on only one length, we give the user the freedom to specify the domain's size and discretization in both directions.
-For the sake of uniformity with previous codes, the material properties are specified in terms of engineering constants: Young's modulus of solid and voids (\texttt{E0}, \texttt{Emin}), and the Poisson's ratio (\texttt{nu}), then converted to the Lam\'{e} parameters ($\lambda,\mu$) within the function \texttt{initializeFEA.m}.
+In the analysis code \texttt{cshapeTMC.m}, the user can specify the domain dimensions (\texttt{Lx}, \texttt{Ly}) and mesh resolution (\texttt{nelx}, \texttt{nely}).
+Even if the geometry in \autoref{sSec:analysisCshape} is defined by just one length, we give the user the freedom to specify the domain's size and discretization in both directions.
+For the sake of uniformity with previous codes, the material properties are specified in terms of engineering constants: Young's modulus of solid and voids (\texttt{E0}, \texttt{Emin}), and the Poisson's ratio (\texttt{nu}).
+These are then converted to the Lam\'{e} parameters ($\lambda,\mu$) within the function \texttt{initializeFEA.m}.
 Other user-defined parameters, stored in the data structure \texttt{nlP}, define the behaviour of the nonlinear solver: the maximum load multiplier (\texttt{lambdaMax}), number of load increments (\texttt{nIncr}), maximum number iterations (\texttt{maxIter}) and convergence tolerance (\texttt{tolRelRes}) for the Newton solver.